chromian/crnindsp/README.md

 This toolbox is useful for researchers and scientists working in systems chemistry, computational biology, or related fields, particularly those studying multistable systems.

+## Reference
+The theoretical foundations of `crnindsp` are presented in:
+[1] Huang, Yong-Jin, Atsushi Mochizuki, and Takashi Okada.
+"Identifying Phenotype-Indicative Molecules from the Structure of Biochemical Reaction Networks." _bioRxiv_ (2025): 2025-10.

 ## Installation

 You can install `crnindsp` directly from GitHub using pip: